 You also want to try to pick a location where you can develop a long-term partnership.
-Finding and developing a healthy long-term partnership is the best way to move a STMT forward and have a major Kingdom impact.
+Finding and developing a healthy long-term partnership is the best way to move global outreach forward and have a major Kingdom impact.